jonasbn/til/renovate/hide_the_config.md

 # Hide the config

-Oftentimes you see you root of you repository becomming cluttered with configuration files for various tools and services.
+Oftentimes you see you root of you repository becoming cluttered with configuration files for various tools and services.

 I have started to move these files into a `.github` directory, which is a convention for GitHub.